Microplastics

 Effect of microplastics on placenta and amniotic fluid

 A research team from Utrecht University, the Dijklander Ziekenhuis, VU Amsterdam, Deltares in the Netherlands and the Mount Sinai School of Medicine in America investigated the effect of microplastics on the health of the placenta, amniotic fluid and foetus.
 They observed a small effect on the genes responsible for hormone production and metabolism in the placenta.
-The precise effects of these microplastics are not yet known.
-Therefore, we are focusing on additional research to better understand the effect of micro- and nanoplastics on health from the very start of a human life.
+The research group received a ZonMw Pearl award for its groundbreaking research and multidisciplinary collaboration.

 Microplastics in the blood

 In 2022, researchers from VU Amsterdam and Amsterdam UMC demonstrated for the first time that small plastic particles from the living environment are present and measurable in human blood.
-How daily exposure to microplastics affects our organs and health is not yet known.
+How lifelong exposure to microplastics affects our organs and health is not yet known.

 Microplastics and lungs